 The minimum acceptable yield depends on your investment strategy, financing arrangements, and risk tolerance.
 However, several factors help establish baseline expectations.

-Mortgage Coverage Requirements
+Mortgage Coverage and Management Requirements

 Most BTL lenders require rental income to cover 125-145% of mortgage payments at a stressed interest rate.
 With current mortgage rates, this often translates to minimum gross yields of 6-7% for highly leveraged properties.
+For example, consider a £200,000 BTL property with a £160,000 mortgage at 5.5%: annual mortgage payments would be £10,400, requiring rental income of £13,000 (at 125% coverage), equating to a minimum gross yield of 6.5%.

 Cash Flow Considerations